Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 ### Database Speed Limit Assignment

 - Connects to an AWS PostgreSQL database to retrieve additional speed limits for crash points.
+This speed limit comes from the CR3 form and might be NULL or -1 for crashes where the speed limit is not reported.
 - Updates the crash points with the speed limit from the database.

 ## Requirements